ibm-cloud-docs/log-analysis/getting-started.md

 An {{site.data.keyword.la_full_notm}} instance is provisioned within the context of a resource group.
 Your services are organized for access control and billing purposes by using resource groups.
 You can provision the instance in the *default* resource group or in a custom resource group.

-After provisioning an instance of {{site.data.keyword.la_full_notm}}, an account is created in LogDNA, and you receive the ingestion key for your account.
+After provisioning an instance of {{site.data.keyword.la_full_notm}}, you receive the ingestion key for your account.

 After you have your ingestion key, you can configure your log sources: